easywebhub/easywebhub-com/content/index.md

     "permalink": "",
     "sectionInfo": {
-        "title": "Working to build a web, app easier.", "name": "EasyWeb combines  modern static website engine with all the features you’ll need to launch websites of almost any kind."
+        "title": "Working to build a web, app easier.", "name": "EasyWeb combines  modern static website engine with all the features you’ll need to launch websites of almost any kind.", "steps" : [
+        {
+          "title" : "1.
+Change anything",
+          "description" : "Our smart profile software <br class=\"hidden-sm hidden-xs\" /> makes it fast and fun" },
+        {
+          "title" : "2.
+Preview Live",
+          "description" : "We facilitate casual first-round <br class=\"hidden-sm hidden-xs\" />  Q&amp;A sessions"
+          },
+        {
+        "title" : "3.
+Deploy and started!",
+          "description" : "Receive offers and take your pick <br class=\"hidden-sm hidden-xs\" /> makes it fast and fun" }
+        ]
     },
     "sectionInfoA": {
         "image": "/img/hero8.jpg",